-[63] The records at issue all directly relate to the appellant's employment with the university.
+[69] I find that the records directly relate to the appellant's employment with the university.
 In particular, based on the parties' representations and my review if the records, I find that they relate to:

 - the workplace harassment and discrimination complaint made by the appellant to the university's Human Rights Office, - a workplace leave involving the appellant, - the appellant's employment status, job description and role clarification, - the appellant's workload duties and the performance of employment duties, - alleged workplace incidents of misconduct identified by the appellant involving faculty members, and - leaders' stipend (remuneration) spreadsheets, including the appellant's stipend information, used for scheduling teaching.